MCDELTAT/MK4_Accelerometer/README.md

 5. Now to test the X-Axis, you likely want to run the default workflow, which is over a large frequency range and sample size.
 6. The command above gave us a general range, but now we can confirm a second time by running it over a smaller range with more samples.
 For example, if step 5 returned a frequency of 79.0Hz, then I can test from 65 to 85Hz, at steps of 0.5Hz, with 100 Samples.
 This can be done with the command `M959 X F65.0 G85.0 H0.5`.
 See below for a list of parameters to the M959 command.
 7. Once you are satisfied with the results and think you have a consistent number, we will save the values.
 See the official documentation for the `M593` command [here][7].
 Assuming I got the following results `Recv: ZV shaper selected Recv: Frequency: 79.00 damping ratio: 0.17444`

-    a.
-To do this temporarily (until you shut off the printer), running the following command `M593 X D0.17444 F79.00 T0`.
+    a) To do this temporarily (until you shut off the printer), run the following command `M593 X D0.17444 F79.00 T0`.
 Note the lack of the `W` parameter, the parameter to save it to the EEPROM.

-    b.
-To save it permamently, run the following command `M593 X D0.17444 F79.00 T0 W`.
+    b) To save it permamently, run the following command `M593 X D0.17444 F79.00 T0 W`.

 ## M959 Command
 The `M959` command does all the heavy lifting in our testing.
 It's parameters are only listed in the source code, so I've copied them here for convenience.